Matt-Eva/intro-to-hash-tables/README.md

 Higher level languages - Python, Ruby, JavaScript - don't give you much control over this, although it's still something to take into consideration, while lower level lanugages - Rust, Go, C++ - do.

-It's important to note that not all hash tables use an array as the underlying data structure of a hash map - some use Binary Search Trees.
+It's important to note that not all hash tables use an array as the underlying data structure - some use Binary Search Trees.
 This changes the time complexity of looking up values within a hash table, from an average of O(1) and a worst case to O(n), to an average of O(log n) and a worst case of O(log n).
 One version - array as underlying structure - offers a chance at improved performance, but an overall worst case time complexity.
 The other - Binary Search Tree as underlying structure - offers a more consistent performance with a lower peak performance.

 ## Using Hash Tables